jbnu-vilab/pigment_enhancement/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py
 ```
-for the Adobe5K dataset,
+for the Adobe5K dataset.

-The dataset should be placed at '../DB/Enhancement_DB/Adobe5k_480p_train_test/'
+The dataset should be placed at `../DB/Enhancement_DB/Adobe5k_480p_train_test/`.

+We will update this repository soon to include test scripts, pretrained model weights, and detailed instructions for reproducing the results.